-Study Skills, together with the library and other support services, provides free workshops, consultations and online resources to develop your academic skills and enhance your university experience.
+Study Skills, together with the library and other support services, provides free consultations and online resources to develop your academic skills and enhance your university experience.

 Need a quiet place to study?
 Want to start a study group?
 Need to rehearse an oral presentation with other students?
 Book a study space in the Learning Space at Burwood or a Library study room at any campus.